datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog-workflow --type new --catalog /tmp/my-cat --dataset path/to/superdataset --extractor metalad_core
+   datalad catalog-workflow --mode new --catalog /tmp/my-cat --dataset path/to/superdataset --extractor metalad_core

 This workflow will: